Structural constraints limit the regime of optimal flux in autocatalytic reaction networks: Discussion

-The various bounds that we have encountered in this work measure how far from equilibrium a given network should be in order to deliver a maximal rate of autocatalytic production.
+The various bounds that we have encountered in this work measure how far from equilibrium a given network should be in order to deliver a maximal flux of autocatalytic production.
 It is advantageous for a given network to operate close to this point not only because the global reaction is fast, but also because the system is then robust: at this point, variations in the concentration of the autocatalytic species are buffered and hardly affect the flux, which is thus stable.

-The affinity can also be interpreted as the entropy production associated with a steady production of \textsf{X} species \cite{Polettini2014} or, equivalently, as the production of entropy per autocatalytic cycle \cite{Kolchinsky2021}.
+The affinity can also be interpreted as the entropy production associated with a steady production of species $X$ \cite{Polettini2014} or, equivalently, as the production of entropy per autocatalytic cycle \cite{Kolchinsky2021}.
 The bounds for the optimal affinities can thus be seen as the minimal cost required to maintain an optimal rate of autocatalytic production.
 We also observed that this minimal cost increases dramatically when certain reactions within the network are at equilibrium or when certain key species are depleted, as we have illustrated in the case of the Hinshelwood cycle.
 This is consistent with the idea that the thermodynamic cost should increase in a pathway when certain steps are at equilibrium \cite{Barenholz2017, Noor2014}.

-A natural extension of the present work would be to further investigate the thermodynamics of autocatalytic networks.
-It would be also interesting to explore possible connections between this work and a number of studies on thermodynamic trade-offs between dissipation, speed, and accuracy, and other recent studies on the response of non-equilibrium Markovian systems to perturbations \cite{Owen2023} and on universal thermodynamic bounds for symmetry breaking \cite{liang2023}.
+Another natural extension of the present work would be to further investigate the thermodynamics of autocatalytic networks.
+It would be interesting to explore possible connections between this work and a number of studies on thermodynamic trade-offs between dissipation, speed, and accuracy, and other recent studies on the response of non-equilibrium Markovian systems to perturbations \cite{Owen2023,liang2023,Aslyamov2023}.

+In this work, we were mainly interested in chemical networks in a well-mixed environment assuming mass-action kinetics.
+These assumptions are valid for elementary reactions in well-mixed and dilute solutions, but might prove unrealistic in crowded environments and/or where chemical species interact, such as in biological cells.
+Alternative kinetic laws, like Michaelis-Menten kinetics, could be used in our framework as long as there is an elementary level at which the law of mass-action holds, and the coarse-graining from that microscopic level only involves unimolecular reactions.
+Thus, the assumption of mass-action law is an important limitation of our work, but it is the price to pay to obtain bounds which are independent of the kinetics.
+Similarly, a recent work reported a method to compute concentration ranges for metabolites in the absence of knowledge from kinetics but the method is only applicable for mass-action law networks in the limit of dilute systems \cite{kuken2019}.